MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Enrolment/New-MgRoleManagementCloudPcRoleDefinition.md

 ## SYNOPSIS
 Create a new unifiedRoleDefinition object for an RBAC provider.
+This feature requires an Azure AD Premium P1 or P2 license.
 The following RBAC providers are currently supported:\n- Cloud PC\n- device management (Intune)\n- directory (Azure AD)

 ## SYNTAX